aouyar/aouyar.github.com/index.md

                 connecting to Microtik RouterOS routers and Linux machines via MAC address.
 Added MAC SSH client and server functionality for tunneling SSH protocol instead of implementing shell interface directly.
-It is great to be able to SSH into a box, which has no IP address.
 Facilitates initial provisioning of servers and embedded systems and might save the day if the network configuration gets messed up.
       prjpage: false